Appetizers & SnacksFancy Appetizers

 I like to serve these right away after assembling them so they aren’t just sitting around, waiting for the party to start.

-Substitutes for Blackened Shrimp Avocado Bites
+Substitutes and Variations for Blackened Shrimp Avocado Bites

 Because this is a really simple appetizer recipe, there aren’t too many substitutions.
 Some variations you could try: